sunfe2009/blog-template/src/content/blog/configuring-the-blog.md

 tags: ["setup"]
 ---

-Change the values in `src/config.json` to configure the blog to your liking, see below for more information.
+Editing the code: Change the values in `src/config.json` to configure the blog to your liking, see below for more information.

-most importantly, set `SITE` and `BASE` to your corresponding values.
+Editing using [pagecms](https://next.pagescms.org): After having logged in and opened your repository, click on "Website Configuration" and fill out the form, changing the values to your liking.
+Click "Save" to apply the changes (takes about 1 minute to deploy).

 ## SITE_TITLE